andeya/erpc/README.md

 - Detailed log information, support print input and output details
 - Supports setting slow operation alarm threshold
 - Use I/O multiplexing technology
-- Support setting the size of the reading packet (if exceed disconnect it)
+- Support setting the size of the reading message (if exceed disconnect it)
 - Provide the context of the handler
 - Client session support automatically redials after disconnection
 - Support network list: `tcp`, `tcp4`, `tcp6`, `unix`, `unixpacket` and so on